“Wherever you are, be there totally.” Eckhart Tolle

 Not only do these issues cause daily problems with physical and mental health, when this is left to continue for years, but more serious long-term issues also arise.
 Today, many in our world look to medications or simple fixes for issues like these.
 However, the ‘quick fix’ many seek isn’t what we are used to using to solve these problems.

-Mindfulness practice offers a simple, free remedy for these issues caused by stress and the related coping techniques adopted.
+Mindfulness practice and mindfulness-based treatments offer a simple, free remedy for these issues caused by stress and the related coping techniques adopted.
 Thousands upon thousands of individuals once stressed, confused, and full of anxiety, have found that the regular practice of mindfulness has been part of what has transformed their lives.

 Mindfulness practice is something anyone can do at any time.
 There are no special tools or gadgets, phone apps, or courses that need to be taken to practice mindfulness.
 It is something you can start right here, right now—all you need is the desire to feel better and the willingness to try something new.